sriramesh/DoubleDiff-Ghana-Satellites-Floods/README.md

-# Double difference evaluation of a satellite-based flood information system for the Government of Ghana's National Disaster Risk Management Organization (NADMO)
+# Can satellites help first responders in Ghana improve food security after catastrophic flooding?
+The foundations of a quasi-experimental impact evaluation

-This repository provides all relevant files for a working paper that sits at the intersection of applied econometrics and climate change.
-The paper examines whether the provision of a satellite-based flood information system (FIS) to the Government of Ghana's National Disaster Risk Management Organization (NADMO) reduces the number of flood-affected people in high flood risk districts relative to low flood risk ones.
-This paper also serves as my master's thesis for the Master of Development Practice (MDP) degree at UC Berkeley.
+This repository contains all data and analysis for a working paper 'Can satellites help first responders in Ghana improve food security after catastrophic flooding?
+The foundations of a quasi-experimental impact evaluation'.
+Using Ghana as a case study, this study lays the framework for the first-ever quasi-experimental impact evaluation to estimate the impact of a satellite-based flood information system (FIS) on food security outcomes.
+This study serves as my master's thesis for the completion of the Master of Development Practice (MDP) degree at UC Berkeley.

-**All national and sub-national time series satellite data is courtesy of Cloud to Street, PBC: https://www.cloudtostreet.info/**
+**All national and sub-national time series data found in this repository is courtesy of Cloud to Street, PBC: https://www.cloudtostreet.info/**